Last Updated on 11/04/2023 by secretmoona

 York is 2.5 hours away from London Kings Cross on the Virgin Trains East Coast line.
-My aim was to travel on a budget, and I have to say I did pretty good with the hotel booking however I was less clever in regards to the transport.
-Sadly my visit to York coincided with York Races which meant that train fares were quite expensive!
-Virgin Trains often have deals so be sure to check it out before travelling.
+My aim was to travel on a budget, and I have to say I did pretty well with the hotel booking however, I was less clever in regard to the transport.
+Sadly my visit to York coincided with York Races, which meant that train fares were quite expensive!
+Virgin Trains often have deals, so check them out before travelling.

-Stroll Down ‘The Shambles’
+Stroll Down The Shambles

 The Jorvik Viking Centre

 The stone tower is the last remaining tower of what once used to be York Castle.
 The castle was the site of a gruesome event: the mass massacre and suicide of York’s Jewish community in 1190.
-There is not much to see inside but it offers a good view of the city.
+There is not much to see inside, but it offers a good view of the city.

 Where to eat